1.Enbridge

 Final Words

-As you consider investment options this February 2026, remember that recession-proof stocks like Fortis can provide stability and reliable returns.
-Take time to compare these options and conduct your own research to make informed decisions that align with your financial goals.
+As you consider your investment options, focusing on recession-proof stocks like Canadian National Railway can provide stability in uncertain times.
+Take time to compare these opportunities and conduct your own research to make informed decisions that align with your financial goals.

 Frequently Asked Questions